 - The index file format must be specified.

-If the index file will not be named index.txt, then specify the name of the index file.
+If the index file is not named index.txt, specify the index file's name.
 The file name for the index file supports wildcards.

 For example, the XML configuration for a DIP Source Format where the index file is tab-delimited, has quotes as text qualifiers, has a header row, and the name of the index file will start with "index_" and end with ".txt::